Tofu1118/ECE324-Final-Project/README.md

 This is a repository containing the source code, result visualizations, and raw data for the music classification and compression project conducted for the summative project of ECE324 taught at the University of Toronto in Winter 2022.

-**Composers.py** is a web-browsing script written using Selenium Webdriver in Python to download available audio from some 8 selected composers from imslp.org.
+**Composers.py** is a web-browsing script written using Selenium Webdriver in Python to automatically download available audio from some 8 selected composers from imslp.org.
 Selected mp3 recordings downloaded using **Composers.py** are included in the **raw** folder and serve as the raw data that will be preprocessed to produce the training/test/validation sets.